-Actions Timing Council role A6.5.1 Advocate to the Federal Government for a National Housing Strategy in recognition of the extent of the housing crisis.
-June 2022 Advocate A6.5.2 Advocate to the State and Federal Governments for additional investment in social housing delivery as per the State Housing Strategy and the charter of the National Housing Finance and Investment Corporation.
-Ongoing Advocate In light of the Queensland Budget 2021-22 identifying \$38.5 million for social housing on the Sunshine Coast, advocate for at least \$6.5 million of that to be spent on social housing in Noosa Shire .
-Or at least \$40 million over a 5 year period.
-A6.5.3 Work with the State Government to review the zoning of State owned housing properties (and other uncommitted properties) to determine if there are any appropriate for a higher density zoning or redevelopment.
-Seek to zone suitable State owned land specifically for social and affordable housing through the Community Facilities zone appropriately annotated.
-2022 Advocate/ Partner Advocate to the State for redevelopment of existing older housing which represents an underutilisation of the site.
+Actions Timing Council role A5.5.1 Advocate to the Federal Government for a National Housing Strategy in recognition of the extent of the housing crisis.
+2022 Advocate A5.5.2 Advocate to the State and Federal Governments for additional investment in social housing delivery as per the State Housing Strategy and the charter of the National Housing Finance and Investment Corporation.
+Ongoing Advocate In light of the Queensland Budget 2022-23 identifying \$35.2 million for social housing on the Sunshine Coast, advocate for at least \$6 million of that to be spent on social housing in Noosa Shire; or \$40 million over a 5 year period.
+A5.5.3 Work with the State Government to review the zoning of State owned housing properties (and other uncommitted properties) to determine if there are any appropriate for a higher density zoning or redevelopment for housing.
+2022-23 Advocate/ Partner Advocate to the State for redevelopment of existing older housing which represents an underutilisation of the site.
 Advocate for the delivery of social housing in the most expedient manner whether that be by the State or through private/community sector with capital grants from the State.
-A6.5.4 Advocate to the State for mechanisms to deliver additional social housing such as the introduction of inclusionary zoning.
-Seek to amend the Noosa Plan to incorporate both requirements and incentives to achieve affordable and social housing outcomes.
-2022 Advocate/ Planner
+A5.5.4 Advocate to the State for mechanisms to deliver additional social housing such as the introduction of inclusionary zoning.
+Seek to amend the Noosa Plan to incorporate both requirements and incentives to achieve accessible, affordable and social housing outcomes.
+2022-23 Advocate/ Planner